qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 ## Prerequisites
 Prior to running the XEB example file `xeb_2q.py`, the user has to run the calibrations that define the gate and measurement parameters:
-- Single Qubit Gates: Implement three single qubit gates: $X/2$ (SX), $Y/2$ (SY), and either $T$ or $SW$ (depending on the gate set choice, see below)
+- Single Qubit Gate: Implement a single qubit gate that will be used as a baseline for the random circuits.
+This gate should be calibrated to produce a $\pi$/2 rotation around the X axis.
 - Flux-Pulsed CZ Gate: Implement the two-qubit gate of interest, that will form the entangling layer in the experiment (together with the single qubit gates).
 - Calibrated Measurement Protocol for Qubit State Discrimination: Simultaneously measure the two-qubit system in its computational basis states ∣00⟩, ∣01⟩, ∣10⟩, ∣11⟩.

+Additionally, the user should install Qiskit to run the experiment.
+The installation instructions can be found [here](https://docs.quantum.ibm.com/start/install).
+We offer the user the possibility to also leverage Qiskit Aer to simulate the XEB experiment on a noisy backend.
+To enable such simulation the user can also install Qiskit Aer by following the instructions [here](https://qiskit.github.io/qiskit-aer/getting_started.html).

 ## How does the script work?

-The protocol relies on the ability to perform random circuits on the quantum computer and compare the results with the ideal simulation.
+The protocol relies on the ability to generate and execute random circuits on the quantum computer and compare the results with the ideal simulation.
 The advantage of using QUA is that the randomization of the circuits can be done in parallel to circuit execution through real-time processing and random sampling.

 The user can choose which gate set to use to generate random unitaries.
 Usually, the experiment is performed with layers of random single-qubit gates followed by one fixed two-qubit gate, as depicted in the circuit below: